Conflux-Chain/CIPs/CIPs/cip-94.md

 After the parameters are updated in the storage, we move the current votes `CURRENT_VOTES_ENTRIES` to `SETTLED_VOTES_ENTRIES` and reset the values of `CURRENT_VOTES_ENTRIES` to 0 for the votes in the next period.

 An event is also emitted for each successful vote.
 For each account, the latest votes and the version for these votes will also be stored as storage entries in the contract `ParamsControl`.

+The vote period is set to 2 months and is based on the block number, so every period is 2 * 60 * 60 * 24 * 30 * 2 = 10,368,000 blocks.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->